-California Deferred Deposit Transaction Law (CDDTL)
+California Deferred Deposit Transaction (Payday Loan) Law

-- 11/08/2013 – The 2012 Annual Report of operation of Deferred Deposit Originators is now available.
+- 06/16/2015 – The 2014 CDDTL Annual Report is now available.

-- Complaint Form
+- File a Complaint

 - Consumer Alerts

-- Requirements After a CDDTL License has been issued
+- Requirements After a CDDTL License Has Been Issued

 Companies licensed under the California Finance Lenders Law, California Deferred Deposit Transaction Law, and Escrow Law, may access the Self-Service DOCQNET Portal to submit applications for licensure, view the status of applications, submit annual report information, and update contact information.